Saturday Film Club: Zendaya and John David Washington Save Malcolm & Marie

 And white people should be having these conversations.
 They shouldn't be the authority on what representation means, but they should examine its limits and be open to the criticism they might receive.
 A film this commercial should allow entry into the conversion and force white audiences to ask themselves how they think and talk about race, representation, and their own supposed wokeness — Levinson included.

-What Malcom & Marie has the potential to do is normalize the interplay of talking about race in a film without making it a "race" film that gets ignored by mainstream audiences and preaches to the choir.
-The commercial marketing of the film should embolden Black writers to be as unapologetic as this, to make a movie as capacious and ambitious as this but make it better — and without having to spending as much time justifying it.
+What Malcom & Marie has the potential to do is normalize the interplay of talking about race in a film without making it a “race” film that gets ignored by mainstream audiences and preaches to the choir.
+The commercial marketing of the film should embolden Black writers to be as unapologetic as this, to make a movie as capacious and ambitious as this but more refined — and without spending this much time justifying it.